Alphonse Island, Seychelles

 If there's a large group of you, each of the two Beach Villas can sleep up to eight people, with four double bedrooms accompanied with their own en-suite bathrooms.

 The central Bijoutier Restaurant and Le Lys Bar is the main dining hub of Alphonse Island, drawing influences from local Seychellois Creole and French cuisines, as well as from across the wider Indian Ocean.
-Unsurprisingly, given the area's heritage in fly-fishing, the daily catch is a staple, as well as fruit and vegetables from the island's on-site garden.
-The team mix up the dining experiences on offer to their guests on a daily basis, including a Creole-themed spread of dishes, a barbecue on the beach or even being whisked to an outlying sandbank for a lunch to remember.
+Unsurprisingly, given the area's heritage in fly-fishing, the daily catch is a staple, as well as fruit and vegetables from the island's on-site herb garden where you can also have a go at cooking classes.
+The team mix up the dining experiences on offer to their guests on a daily basis, including a Creole-themed spread of dishes, a barbecue on the beach or even being whisked to an outlying sandflats for a lunch to remember.

 On Alphonse Island itself, you can help the resort's conservation team track nesting green and hawksbill turtles and explore the island on nature walks, meeting the 60-plus resident Aldabra giant tortoises along the way.
-Alphonse is also an unlikely birdwatcher's paradise, home to the Outer Islands' second-largest number of species at over 100, including the red-footed booby and frigatebirds.
+Alphonse is also an unlikely birdwatcher's paradise, home to the Outer Islands' second-largest number of species at over 100, including the red-footed booby and frigate birds.
+We also highly recommend the bike tour which oozes history of the islands past finished off with a tour of the herb garden and a home-made smoothie.

 There's also the opportunity to explore neighbouring islands on day trips, such as wandering the bird-rich mangroves of St. Francois and grinning at the postcard-perfect views of Bijoutier, which means 'jewel' in French.

-The resort's main swimming pool is surrounded by swaying palms and is a lovely place to chill if you want to unwind.
+The resort's main swimming pool is surrounded by swaying palms and is a lovely place to chill if you want to unwind, grab a coconut water and relax.
 With so many activities on offer at Alphonse Island, its spa will be a welcome sanctuary for many, with experienced masseurs ready to revitalise aching limbs.
 There's everything from head and shoulder treatments to full-body massages and even a massage package specifically tailored for those who've spent a whole day fishing out on the sand flats!

 Where is Alphonse Island?